 1.5.
-Distribution Cost Component
+Distribution cost component

 Distribution cost components are available in the public domain and most are regulated by the AER.
 Most distribution cost components have seen a downward trend in pricing due to entering into new Access Arrangements in recent years with lower WACCs that are a result of lower funding costs since the easing of the global financial crisis.
-The one network that reported an increase was Evoenergy.
+Both Evoenergy networks (Shoalhaven and Queanbeyan) reported an increase in distribution cost components.